-Enrolment is currently available to residents in Auckland, Tauranga and Christchurch.
+Enrolment is currently available to residents in Auckland, Bay of Plenty and Canterbury.
 An enrolled patient is someone who has chosen Tend as their primary care provider.

 Tend provides support to patients throughout Aotearoa on a casual basis.
 A casual patient is someone who has not chosen Tend as their primary care provider.